 COVID 19 has impacted the way we’ve worked and lived our lives these last 12 months, that’s for sure.
 We’ve been forced to stay at home longer and figure out ways to entertain ourselves in isolation.

 Anecdotally, it seems to have affected how much we read, what we watch and what we listen to.
 We know for certain that podcast listening has grown at a phenomenal rate.

-In fact, in Australia, the number of adult Australians who have listened to a podcast in the past week has increased by a massive 50% since last year’s survey.
+In fact, the number of adult Australians who have listened to a podcast in the past week has increased by a massive 50% since last year’s survey.
 More than one in four of us has listened in the past week.